 In April 2015, the FASB issued Accounting Standards Update ("ASU") 2015-05, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
-The amendments in ASU 2015-05 provide guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with other software licenses.
+The amendments in ASU 2015-05 provide guidance to customers about whether a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 We adopted these amendments in the first quarter of 2016 on a prospective basis.
 The adoption of these amendments did not have any impact on our consolidated financial statements.